For the convenience of those who wish to print the complete "Unit

 of his unit.
 To be eligible for election, a youth must fulfill the camping

-requirement and hold the First Class Rank.
+requirement and hold the First Class Rank, as a minimum.

 After being elected, the Scout must

 undergo the Ordeal, which is a series of tests of his sincere dedication to the